 Settlement agreements can avoid redundancy disputes and employment claims.

-Ending Furlough & Employee Exits – take time out to consider and evaluate your staff, and take action.
-Do you need employees currently on furlough to return to the same role, hours, pay and working patterns or have the needs of your business changed?
-Consider and implement the exit employees who are quite simply not going to benefit the future of the company.
+Employee Exits – take time out to consider and evaluate your staff, and take action.
+Do you need employees who were previously on furlough or other employees to do the same role, hours, pay and working patterns or have the needs of your business changed?
+Consider and implement the exit of employees who are quite simply not going to benefit the future of the company.

 Termination of employment can be justified with a fair reason, for example, poor performance, ill-health, redundancy, or re-organisation; providing a fair process is followed and your company acted reasonably.